CodyBontecou/blog/src/stripe-integration-in-nuxt-3.md

 Here you can update or cancel your plan!

+## 09 - Composable Refactor

 ### isSubscribed Check

-Let's go one step further in this section.
 I want to check against the `isSubscribed` value we have attached to our user's Account to dynamically render content based on this value.

 To do this, we're going to tap into Authjs' [session callback](https://next-auth.js.org/configuration/callbacks#session-callback).
 The session callback is ran whenever a session is checked.